How to Become a Digital Nomad in Chiang Mai

 Internet

-A 500mbps connection in Thailand costs around $20 a month, while this same subscription would cost three times the amount in the US.
+A 500mbps connection in Thailand costs around US$20 a month, while this same subscription would cost three times the amount in the US.
 But the fact that you are a digital nomad means you often have free internet connection everywhere, including in your accommodation, in the café where you’re having coffee, and so on.

 To put it simply, internet in Thailand is cheap, fast, stable, and widely available throughout the country.